Download our YHLB Trifold Leaflet v2018

 Costs may be higher in some locations (costly room hire fees; less than 10 in the group); Trainee teachers may offer cheaper pilot courses:

 15 hours of supervised tuition in small groups (6-12 people), includes book, 4-track relaxations CD, home practice sheets, hand-outs, support.

-- £60 for Resources Pack, YHLB Registration and Support (payable to not-for-profit social enterprise)
+- £60 + P&P for Resources Pack, YHLB Registration and Support for access onto the YHLB course, contributing to your lifelong healthy living toolkit (payable to our not-for-profit social enterprise)

 - £77 for first block of 6 classes (at Class 1)